MicrosoftDocs/azure-devops-docs/docs/accounts/faq-azure-access.md

 and some users might lose access until you relink.

 <a name="AlreadyConnected"></a>
-####Q:  Why is my Team Services account already connected to a directory?
+####Q:  Why is my VSTS account already connected to a directory?
 Can I change that directory?

-A:	Your Team Services account was connected to a directory when the account owner created the account or sometime after that.
+A:	Your VSTS account was connected to a directory when the account owner created the account or sometime after that.
-When you create a Team Services account with a work or school account, your Team Services account is automatically connected to the directory that manages that work or school account.
+When you create a VSTS account with a work or school account, your VSTS account is automatically connected to the directory that manages that work or school account.
-You can [disconnect your Team Services account](#DisconnectDirectory) from this directory and reconnect to another directory, but you might have to migrate some users.
+You can [disconnect your VSTS account](#DisconnectDirectory) from this directory and reconnect to another directory, but you might have to migrate some users.

 <a name="AlternateCredentials"></a>
 ####Q:  My alternate credentials don't work anymore.
 What do I do?

-A:  This happens after you connect your Team Services account to a directory.
+A:  This happens after you connect your VSTS account to a directory.
 You must
 [set up your credentials](http://support.microsoft.com/kb/2991274) again for the account that you connected.

 <a name="CantSignIn"></a>
-####Q:  Why can't users sign in after my Team Services account is connected to a directory?
+####Q:  Why can't users sign in after my VSTS account is connected to a directory?

-A:  Make sure their sign-in addresses are in the connected directory and in your Team Services account.
+A:  Make sure their sign-in addresses are in the connected directory and in your VSTS account.
 If they're not directory members, and you have at least [user administrator permissions](https://azure.microsoft.com/en-us/documentation/articles/active-directory-assign-admin-roles/), you can [add them to the directory](https://azure.microsoft.com/en-us/documentation/articles/active-directory-create-users/).